germal/OpenCVB/README.md

 class and a supporting KinectCamera DLL that provides all the interface code to the Kinect for Azure libraries.
 Since there is likely to be little interest in debugging the KinectCamera DLL, it is compiled with optimizations enabled even in the Debug configuration.
-Optimizations enable a much higher framerate than when running the Debug configuration of the Kinect camera DLL.
+Optimizations enable a higher framerate than when running the Debug configuration of the Kinect camera DLL.
 As a result, the VB.Net code in Debug mode often runs as fast as the Release configuration.

 **OpenGL Interface**